intershop/intershop-pwa/docs/guides/migrations.md

 The store action and method `addBasketToNewOrderTemplate` of the OrderTemplatesFacade have been renamed to `createOrderTemplateFromLineItems` and refactored slightly.

 The Intershop PWA specific Pipes `sanitize`, `makeHref` and `htmlEncode` were renamed using the common `ish` prefix that is used for the other custom Pipes as well.
-When migrating, all occurrences of these Pipes need to be renamed to `ishSanitize`, `ishMakeHref` and `ishHtmlEncode`.
+When migrating, rename all occurrences of these Pipes to `ishSanitize`, `ishMakeHref` and `ishHtmlEncode`.
-The code generation was adapted to generate new Pipes from the beginning with the correct prefixes now.
+The code generation has been adapted to generate new Pipes from the beginning with the correct prefixes now.

 A few Stylelint rules have been changed and the `.scss` files have been adapted.
 `color-function-notation` has been changed to the default `modern` resulting in changed color notations from `rgba(0, 0, 0, 0.125)` to `rgb(0 0 0 / 0.125)`.